This website uses cookies to ensure you get the best experience on our website. Find out more.

 kWh = kilowatt hours.
 Eg: Laptop computer at 45 watts uses 0.045 kWh per hour (45 / 1,000).

 Remember when your parents told you to turn the light off when leaving the room?
 The same applies to workplace equipment.
-Many of us leave desktop computers on standby overnight and this actually eats up a large amount of electricity throughout the year.
-In fact, a desktop computer on in screensaver mode it uses the same amount of electricity when in use.
+Many of us leave desktop computers on standby overnight and this eats up a large amount of electricity throughout the year.
+A desktop computer in screensaver mode uses the same amount of electricity when in use.

 Switching Devices Off When Not in Use

-Let’s take an example of an office that has ten desktops using them for eight hours per day and turning them off overnight.
-Using the calculator above, their annual cost at 14p/kWh would be £70.56 per year per computer or £705.60 for all ten.
-If they were not switched off entirely overnight, the same electrical consumption would take place requiring another 16 hours per day usage.
+An office with ten desktops using them for eight hours daily and turning them off overnight.
+Using the calculator above, their annual cost at 28.62p/kWh would be £144.24 per year per computer, based on 8 hours a day - 5 days a week, or £1,442.40 for all ten.
+If they were not switched off entirely overnight, the same electrical consumption would take place requiring another 16 hours per day of usage:

 Cutting Your Business Electricity Costs Made Easy

 The message on energy efficiency is to simply turn devices off that are not required during non-working hours.
-Most savings are made by switching off computers, heating and cooling appliances due to their higher consumption levels.
-Energy savings can still be made by switching lights off.
-According to our electricity cost calculator, turning 50 light bulbs off overnight will save an average £1,129 per year.
+Most savings are made by switching off computers, and heating and cooling appliances due to their higher consumption levels.
+Energy savings can still be made by switching lights off and using lower-wattage bulbs can save you even more.

 Desktop Computers Versus Laptops